 The HRP investigates and mitigates the highest risks to astronaut health and performance in exploration missions.
-The goal of the HRP is to provide human health and performance countermeasures, knowledge, technologies, and tools to enable safe, reliable, and productive human space exploration, and to ensure safe and productive human spaceflight.
-The scope of these goals includes both the successful completion of exploration missions and the preservation of astronaut health over the life of the astronaut.
+The goal of the HRP is to provide human health and performance countermeasures, knowledge, technologies, and tools to enable safe, reliable, and productive human space exploration.
+The scope of this goal includes both the successful completion of exploration missions and the preservation of astronaut health over the life of the astronaut.